btskinner/rworkshop/_modules/wrangle_one.md

 Since you can have multiple data frames in memory (as objects) at the same time in R, you may not find yourself merging data sets as often you would in another language (like Stata, where you have to).
 That said, it still needs to happen.
-Use the `merge()` function.
+Use the `merge()` function to do so.
 Let’s merge the aggregated test score data back into the data set.

 ``` r
 ## first fix names from aggregated data set